ligato/docs/docs/tutorials/07_vpp-connection.md

 }
 ```

+---

-The output of this call will be shown in the log as a repeated message indicating that the VPP interface with a given index was received.
-In the multi-request scenario, the reply message usually contains several fields where some are VPP specific such as interface admin status, default MTU, internal names, etc.).
+The log output of this call is a repeated message.
+This indicates that the VPP agent received the VPP interface with a given index.
+In the multi-request scenario, the reply message usually contains several fields where some are VPP specific such as interface admin status, default MTU, and internal name.

 [1]: ../plugins/vpp-plugins.md#govppmux-plugin
 [2]: https://wiki.fd.io/view/GoVPP
+[govppmux]: ../plugins/vpp-plugins.md#govppmux-plugin
 [code-link]: https://github.com/ligato/vpp-agent/tree/master/examples/tutorials/07_vpp-connection

 *[CLI]: Command-Line Interface